Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Introduction

 \section{Introduction}

-Video processing has become a dominant task in the digital era, underpinning a wide spectrum of applications including content creation and surveillance.
-The recent success of video foundation models, such as Video Large Language Models (LLMs)~\cite{team2024gemini}, has ushered in a new era of large-scale video processing tasks.
-These foundation models often rely on operating over sequences of visual tokens derived from raw image pixels, where such a procedure is referred to as video tokenization.
-An effective video tokenization can significantly reduce spatial and temporal redundancy~\cite{yulanguage}, improve representational efficiency, and ultimately boost the accuracy and scalability of video foundation models.
-For example, the recent video tokenizer MAGVIT-v2~\cite{yulanguage} not only achieves state-of-the-art reconstruction performance with compact storage but also demonstrates strong results across various video processing tasks such as text-to-video generation, video compression, and video understanding.
+Video processing has become a core task in the digital era, underpinning a wide spectrum of multimedia applications~\cite{chen2023neural, chen2024group, Chen_2022_CVPR, hu2020improving, LIU2026114421, jiang2026neural}.
+To effectively support diverse video processing tasks, it is crucial to obtain compact yet expressive feature representations of videos (\ie, video representations). \blfootnote{$^\dag$The first two authors contributed equally. \\ $^*$Zhenghao Chen and Dong Xu are the Corresponding Authors. \\ \textit{E-mail: zhenghao.chen@newcastle.edu.au, dongxu@hku.hk}} With the success of deep learning, particularly Visual Transformers~\cite{he2022masked, dosovitskiy2021vit}, large-scale video processing has entered a new era.
+These foundation models typically operate on sequences of visual tokens derived from raw image pixels, which is commonly referred to as video tokenization procedure.
+An effective video tokenization method (\ie, tokenizer) can substantially reduce spatial and temporal redundancy~\cite{yulanguage}, improve representational efficiency, and ultimately boost the accuracy and scalability of video foundation models.
+For example, the recent video tokenizer MAGVIT-v2~\cite{yulanguage} achieves state-of-the-art reconstruction quality with compact representations while also demonstrating strong performance across a range of video processing tasks, including compression, understanding, and generation.

-However, existing tokenizers still lack versatility due to their rigid design.
-In terms of spatial versatility, they rely on fixed token grids without content-aware sampling, causing uniform or low-detail regions to be tokenized as densely as high-detail ones~\cite{yoa2025imagepiece}.
-This results in inefficient representations, with many tokens wasted on uninformative regions.
-For temporal versatility, most video tokenizers typically treat every frame equally, failing to distinguish static (\eg, backgrounds) from dynamic content (\eg, moving objects) and using uniform frame sampling.
-As a result, extended static scenes are allocated as many tokens as changing scenes, producing redundant tokens for unchanging content and an excessive overall token count~\cite{yuframe}.
+However, existing tokenizers exhibit limited versatility due to their rigid design.
+From a spatial perspective, they rely on fixed token grids without content-aware sampling, causing uniform or low-detail regions to be tokenized as densely as high-detail ones~\cite{yoa2025imagepiece, chen2022exploiting}.
+This results in inefficient representations, with a substantial proportion of tokens expended on uninformative regions.
+From a temporal perspective, most video tokenizers process time-step uniformly, without explicitly differentiating static content (\eg, background) from dynamic content (\eg, moving objects).
+Consequently, prolonged static segments receive comparable token budgets to rapidly varying segments, inducing redundant tokens for unchanging content and inflating the overall token count~\cite{yuframe}.